mikeal/centerless/README.md

 The appearance of "de-centering" is the loss of singularity in data **location** because "center" had previously defined as *"location"*.

-In truth, data and addresses in authenticatable data structures **"de-located"**, rather than "de-center" data.
+In truth, authenticatable data structures **"de-locate"**, rather than "de-center" data.
 In both systems (centrally located and cryptographically de-located), data and addresses are inter-dependent.
 The center of one system is a *location* and the center of the other is a hash digest.